jimbraithwaite/jim/pages/living-with-leukaemia.md

 My memory of this section of my life is poor.
 It takes significant effort to piece together.
 My mind has been efficient at blotting out a lot of the detail.
 A coping mechanism, most likely.

-I often find myself having to recall this information when I'm speaking to people, whether or not I've known them a significant amount of time.
-As I've gotten older, I've felt the importantance of being able to document this.
+I often find myself having to recall this information when I'm speaking to people about my health, whether or not I've known them a significant amount of time.
+As I've gotten older, I've felt a need to document these experiences, something I didn't do at the time.